nachogonzalez/oppy/README.md

-# oppy
-Public sector business opportunities platform
+# Oppy - Public sector business opportunities platform

+## Description
+Oppy is a platform that gathers all different business opportunities from different public sector clients.

+## Licensing mode